 For more details about changes to subjects and curriculum, visit the QCAA and Queensland Government websites.

-For more information on the ATAR, email email@example.com.
+For specific questions about the ATAR, email firstname.lastname@example.org.